-I am grateful that I am able to exclusively breastfeed my moon gem, Luna.
+I am grateful that I can exclusively breastfeed my moon gem, Luna.
 Breastfeeding is a great time to bond, as well.
 The opportunity to play relaxing music and burn essential oils does not always present itself, but I always find myself looking into her eyes, twirling her curls between my fingertips, and telling her how much I love her.

 The first time I breastfed Luna was a proud one.
 Not only had I served as her vessel for 9 months and portal to this side of the womb, but I was/am also her only natural source of nourishment.
 The first secretion from the mammary glands after giving birth was colostrum, a substance rich in antibodies and important nutrients that will shape how her immune system develops.